Packaging Request #2128

 perhaps gnome can be made to function without that feature; but for now it appears that gnome can not be used with the [nonprism] repos - assuming this is some new feature, i will mark this as a packaging request until we know more - it could be a bug though, if this is a regression that was addressed in this past

-Updated by theova almost 4 years ago
+Updated by theova over 4 years ago

 The issue is solved for me by the update of [nonprism/gnome-settings-daemon].